gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 ### Fake it till you make it

 In fake it till you make it we don't necessarily decide on a collaborator and descend.
-Instead we write the simplest and most stupidest expression that will make the current test pass.
+Instead, we write the simplest and stupidest expression that will make the current test pass.
 We then write more tests to force us to change the stupid and specific expression into something more generic.
 We might have to apply [preparatory refactorings](https://martinfowler.com/articles/preparatory-refactoring-example.html) in the process.
-With those we place seeds as we extract new collaborators that grow while we write and pass more tests.
+With those, we place seeds as we extract new collaborators that grow while we write and pass more tests.
 May also lead to sociable unit tests and test overlap.

 #### Use when

 - Unsure which collaborators to create at first.
 - The [SUT (System Under Test)](http://xunitpatterns.com/SUT.html) remains inside the application boundary.
-- The SUT is not interacting with an expensive system such as a database or a webservice.
+- The SUT is not interacting with an expensive system such as a database or a web service.
 - The call to the collaborator is not a notification.

 #### Advantages

 - Avoids test doubles[^TestDouble], and as such decouples the tests from their implementation to enable refactoring[^StructureInsensitive].
-- Collaborators emerge out of [triangulation](https://www.devteams.at/red_green/2019/04/08/red_green_part_6_triangulation.html) and are therefor more mature.
+- Collaborators emerge out of [triangulation](https://www.devteams.at/red_green/2019/04/08/red_green_part_6_triangulation.html) and are therefore more mature.

 #### Disadvantages